giganttheo/giganttheo.github.io/_posts/2022-06-14-prompts_latent_space.md

 If your model has **only** seen English words during training, it will not magically become fluent in French during inference.

-Now that we have seen this, we have the intuition of what the choice of prompts really is: a way to guide the model to do what we want by talking to him in a language it understands.
+Now that we have seen this, we have the intuition of what the choice of prompt really is: a way to guide the model to do what we want by talking to it in a language it understands.

 But to do this, we need to understand what the model's language is.
 Better still, what the dataset domain looks like.